Mapping Charts of Accounts

 In Xero, liability accounts can be either Current Liability or Non-Current Liability.

 We filter the chart of accounts from Xero and display Current Liability accounts, as these should only contain liabilities due in the next 12 months.

-Payroll items should not be posted non-current liability accounts.
+Payroll items should not be posted in non-current liability accounts.